-Once upon a time, someone came across a fermented bit of grape juice and decided to drink it anyway.
-It was a revelation.
-They felt good.
-They drank more.
-They shared it with their friends.
-They also felt good.
-They went on the hunt for more bubbly grapes and bar-hopping was born.
-We’re reaping the benefits of that discovery to this day.
-Nectar of the gods, ambrosia itself, wine has been enjoyed for 8,000 years or so, and our interest in it shows no sign of slowing down.
-Wine is only getting better, more nuanced, and, as luck would have it: more vegan-friendly.
-But why isn’t wine vegan in the first place?
+Once upon a time, someone came across a fermented bit of grape juice and decided to drink it anyway, and we’re reaping the benefits of that discovery to this day.
+Nectar of the gods, ambrosia itself, wine has been enjoyed for 8,000 years or so… and I am eternally grateful to that nameless person who first quaffed the offerings of those humble grapes.

-An invaluable resource to this effect is the Barnivore website.
-Whether your preference is for red wine, white, rosé, sparkling, icewine, or Champagne, there are now vegan options available across the board.
+An invaluable resource for your vegan wine queries is the Barnivore (1) website.
+Whether your preference is for red wine, white wine, rose’, sparkling wine, icewine or champagne, there are now vegan options available across the board.
 In some cases, a vineyard may produce only a couple of wines that are vegan-friendly while still using animal products in others, and some vineyards are entirely vegan.
 Inniskillin is of the former, as it uses skim milk powder to clarify its whites and icewines, but their reds are 100% free of any animal products.

 The Vegan Vine Project (3) is one of the latter, creating wines that are made entirely with no animal products whatsoever in any of their wines.
 With a Cabernet Sauvignon, a Sauvignon Blanc, and a luscious-sounding Red Blend, their offerings are sure to delight any wine enthusiast.